From the author:

 - Facilitating needs the willingness and support of the clients.

 The facilitator relates to the 7 basic assumptions and thereby creates the necessary trust for the process.
-In addition to these basic assumptions, we work in the Facilitating with the following theses:
+In addition to these basic assumptions, we work with the following theses in facilitating: